PetrKryslUCSD/FinEtoolsFlexBeams.jl/docs/src/tutorials/prestressed_column_modal_tut.md

 ```

 The static deflection is now used to compute the internal forces
-which in turn lead to the geometric stiffness.
+which in turn lead to the geometric stiffness matrix.

 ```julia
 Kg = CB.geostiffness(femm, geom0, u1, Rfield1, dchi);